 Both console and GUI applications come with 32-bit and 64-bit versions.
 Usually, you can run any of them and won’t notice the difference, but in case of using ODBC connections it is important to use the application of the same bitness as the installed ODBC driver that you want to use.

 Running Agent as a Service

-Skyvia Agent can be installed as a service.
+Console Skyvia Agent apps can be installed as a service.
 For this, run the agent with the